Mon–Fri 9am–6pm

 Bad credit and merchant cash advances

 Because MCAs are assessed on card turnover rather than credit score, they are one of the most accessible finance products for businesses with adverse credit.
-The lender's primary security is your future card revenue — not your personal credit history.
-CCJs, defaults and even recent bankruptcy are regularly considered.
+The provider's primary security is your future card revenue — not your personal credit history.
+CCJs, defaults and recent bankruptcy are regularly considered by MCA providers.

 Merchant cash advance FAQs